 Thank you for your interest in the Parents' Association.
 Every parent is a member of the PA and we invite you to volunteer and attend the various PA-sponsored events throughout the year.
-Should you have any questions related to a volunteer role, please contact Gwen Golden, VP of Volunteers.
+Should you have any questions related to a volunteer role, please contact Sonia O'Connor, VP of Volunteers.

 List of 20 items.